 To understand why pistachio products are having a moment now, we have to go back more than a decade.
 In October 2009, Wonderful Pistachios launched its now-legendary "Get Crackin'" advertising campaign.
 It ran through December of that year and resulted in a sales increase of 233%.
 At the time, the $15 million campaign was the largest media buy for any snack nut during one quarter.
 For the next several years, "Get Crackin'" began holding prestige approaching that of old-school "Got Milk?" ads with high-profile celebrities like Snoop Dogg, Khloé Kardashian, and Miss Piggy starring in commercials.
 By 2018, Wonderful Pistachios had become America's fastest-growing snack brand and most popular tree nut brand.
 Thanks in large part to the brand and its massive campaigns, many consumers who hadn't already been snacking on pistachios fell in love with the nut.
 This also happened to coincide with a kind of renaissance in how we use nuts — specifically, as a milk alternative.
 But while pistachios were breaking ground in the snacking department, they had to catch up when it came to the plant-based milk market.

 As Saidi was starting research and development for Táche, she began to see that there was a largely untapped market for the pistachio's many uses.
-"I would talk to people all the time who would tell me, 'My favorite nut is the pistachio.
+"I would talk to people all the time who would tell me, 'My favourite nut is the pistachio.
 I love pistachios.'
 But there were only ever two uses.
 The only two ways that were available to enjoy pistachios were as nuts on their own, or as ice cream or gelato.
 There was nothing else happening," she shares.
 Saidi thought this was odd since so many other kinds of nuts were being used to make products like milk, yogurt, and even cheese.
 "All those things were exploding, but no one was tapping into pistachios," she explains.
-"I just thought it was a totally underutilized opportunity not only to bring my favorite nut to the forefront but also to let all these people who already have this deep affinity for pistachios dig in deeper and have more ways to enjoy something they already love."
+"I just thought it was a totally underutilized opportunity not only to bring my favourite nut to the forefront but also to let all these people who already have this deep affinity for pistachios dig in deeper and have more ways to enjoy something they already love."

 Interestingly, it was another nut-forward drink that inspired Starbucks' Reserve Pistachio Latte.
 Jennifer Galbraith and the Roastery beverage development team created it because the success of the Starbucks Reserve Hazelnut Bianco Latte sparked an interest in exploring how other nuts, particularly those that are popular in Italy, could be used in drinks.
 "Hazelnuts are grown in northern Italy, and some of the best pistachios are grown in the southern region of Italy," Galbraith says.
 "They call them 'green gold' — there's even a pistachio festival in Bronte, Sicily."
 If a hazelnut drink worked so well and people were already nuts about pistachios, Galbraith reasoned, then a pistachio drink should sell, too.